OpenNebula/docs/source/open_cluster_deployment/networking_setup/overview.rst

 Overview
 ====================

-When a new Virtual Machine is launched, OpenNebula will connect its virtual network interfaces (defined by ``NIC`` attributes) to hypervisor network link devices as defined in the corresponding :ref:`Virtual Network <vgg>`.
+When a new Virtual Machine is launched, OpenNebula will connect its virtual network interfaces (defined by ``NIC`` attributes) to hypervisor network link devices as defined in the corresponding :ref:`Virtual Network <manage_vnets>`.
 This will allow the VM to have access to public and private networks.

 OpenNebula supports following networking modes: